Skip to content

 To be eligible for this programme, you must:

-• be an experienced pharmacist registered with the GPhC
+• be an experienced pharmacist or pharmacy technician registered with the GPhC

-• be working within a Community/Primary Care Mental Health Team (CMHT)
+• be working within a Community/Primary care Mental Health Team (CMHT), CRISIS/HOME treatment or a rotational role/interface role which involves rotating into community based settings

-• be working with patients with severe mental illness (SMI)
+• be working in a patient-facing role with patients with severe mental illness (SMI)

 • be employed within the NHS, or through an NHS commissioned mental health service